dfeinzimer/StripMini/README.md

 # StripMini

-Remove comments and minify JS and CSS files
+Remove comments from and perform minification on JS and CSS files.

 ## Setup